 How do we sample?
 Designing a sampling plan.

 Sampling procedures are of three types namely – 1)Random Sampling, 2)Systematic sampling, 3)Selective/Judgemental sampling

 1)Random sampling – As the name suggests, this type of sampling involves merely selecting samples from the bulk randomly in an unbiased manner.
 However, randomness doesn’t mean collection in a haphazard manner.
 It means applying a randomization process to obtain a correct sample from the target population.
-In this type of sampling, each entity has an equal chance of been chosen.
+In this type of sampling, each entity has an equal chance of being chosen.
 There is no bias in choosing any part of the bulk.

 As seen in the picture above, in part A of the picture, the sampling of river water is done randomly but the samples are collected from various points distributed over the entire space.
 In part B, however, the sampling is done in a haphazard manner and the sample points are not evenly spread over the entire area of the river.
-Thus, in case B , we shall not get a sample, which correctly represents the river water(bulk).
+Thus, in the case of B, we shall not get a sample, which correctly represents the river water(bulk).
 The variation in sampling is called sampling error.

 Random sampling requires more time and expense than other sampling methods since a greater number of samples are needed to characterize the target population.
 This kind of sampling is easy when the system is homogeneous.
 However, in a heterogeneous universe, it is very difficult to randomly sample as the analyte is not homogeneously distributed in the bulk.
 A simple solution to this problem is homogenizing the bulk.
 However, this is not a practical solution most of the time.
 Also, doing so may lead to loss of information about the spatial distribution of the analyte in the bulk.
 Thus, in such cases, a different approach is needed.